The CCC must assess each allegation of serious misconduct, however, the outcome or action taken may vary. The process is set out the diagram below:

 - take no action.

-You may not recieve an outcome letter if the CCC conducts and investigation or joint investigation.
+You may not receive an outcome letter if the CCC conducts and investigation or joint investigation.

 An appropriate authority is an agency which can investigate or take other action in relation to misconduct, and includes WA Police and employing authorities.